Free your mind and find the joy you deserve by being YOU.

 And eventually, how I practiced.

-Over the past decade, I’ve studied identity, gender, and the emotional patterns that shape how we show up under pressure.
+Over the past decade, I’ve studied identity, gender, and the emotional patterns that shape how we respond under pressure.

-I began teaching sex education in Guatemala in 2010 and later completed my Master’s in Sexology in Madrid, focusing on gender and identity.
+I began teaching sex education in Guatemala in 2010 — and quickly saw how little honest, safe information existed for parents, not just kids.
+By 2013, I pursued a Master's in Sexology in Madrid, focusing on gender and identity.

 Sexology taught me how identity forms.